You have no items in your cart.

 Lucia on 13 December

 13 December is Lucia, an important Swedish tradition, which brings some much-needed light into Sweden’s winter darkness.
 Girls and boys in white gowns sing to celebrate the mythical Saint Lucia, the bearer of light.
 The first recorded Lucia procession in Sweden was in a country house in 1764.
 However, Lucia did not become universally popular in Swedish society until the 1900s, when schools and local associations in particular began promoting it.

 There will be Lucia processions at pre-schools, schools, shopping malls and churches across Sweden.
-Skansen in Stockholm holds popular Lucia processions at 11.30, 13.00, 14.30 in the Seglora church.
-In fact, Lucia has been celebrated at Skansen for over a century – the earliest record of a Lucia celebration at Skansen is dated 1893.
-You can read more about the tradition of Lucia at Sweden.se
+Skansen in Stockholm will have the popular Lucia processions at 16:00 at Solliden stage.
+Lucia and her retinue arrives from The Royal Stable and performs together with Stockholm’s Music Gymnasium.
+Lucia has been celebrated at Skansen for over a century – the earliest record of a Lucia celebration at Skansen is dated 1893.

 Then, Christmas is around the corner.
 Hopefully a white one!